myapos/maxCSS/README.md

 ## Installation guide

-Download plugin as a .zip from github repo (option: clone or download as .zip) and install it through the plugin installation steps in wordpress administrator interface
+Download plugin as a .zip from github repo (option: clone or download as .zip) and install it through the plugin installation steps in wordpress administrator interface.